nestjs/docs.nestjs.com/content/openapi/security.md

 });
 ```

-Some of the most popular authentication techniques are predefined (e.g. `basic` and `bearer`) and therefore you don't have to define security mechanisms manually as shown above.
+Some of the most popular authentication techniques are built-in (e.g., `basic` and `bearer`) and therefore you don't have to define security mechanisms manually as shown above.

 #### Basic authentication